 certain variants of English),

-the property appears to have already been implemented in the current versions of Opera,
+the property appears to have already been implemented in the latest versions of all modern web browsers.

 Let's take a look at an example box using the

 This paragraph is enclosed in a box that uses the CSS3

 see the effect if you're using the latest version of Firefox, Chrome, Safari or Internet Explorer (version 9 and

 The CSS rule creating the above rounded corner effect is as follows: